 Littledata works with online merchants using GTM to implement custom tracking and reporting.
 Here are some of the common questions we receive about GTM.

 Yes.
 For every client-side event Littledata triggers, we also push an event to the GTM data layer.

 Unfortunately, you can't access server-side events (e.g. checkout steps) in client-side GTM.

 In short: don't worry.
 Our code won't conflict with your GTM tracking, and it actually makes it easier to maintain useful GTM containers with a GTM data layer.

 Selecting the Google Analytics destination in script adds the gtag library and triggers pageviews and standard ecommerce events.
 Any custom GA events you trigger on top of this, using GTM, will be sent to that same GA property.

 That said, for many merchants, Littledata's Google Analytics app for Shopify actually replaces the need for GTM tracking.

 There are many benefits to using GTM, especially when it comes to sending data to other marketing platforms.
 Here are some top benefits:

-- Tracking extra events via GTM will ease the creation of custom reports in Google Analytics.
+With Littledata's Plus plans we can provide advice on where your tagging plan overlaps with Littledata's out-the-box tracking, and where you might need to track extra events via GTM will ease the creation of custom reports in Google Analytics.